-Figure 1: An illustration with translucency showing a QIBA CT Lung Nodule Phantom.
+Figure 3: Positioning of the acrylic ellipsoids within a cylinder.
+This example specifically shows the positioning of 8.0 x 4.8 x 4.8 mm diameter acrylic ellipsoids.

 The phantom nodule dataset and the clinical nodule dataset is available for download through a link in the Conformance Section of the QIBA Small Lung Nodule Profile Wiki page.
 In addition, a template analysis software measurement spreadsheet for measurement findings is available through a link in the Conformance Section of the QIBA Small Lung Nodule Profile Wiki page that provides the RAS location and data placeholders for software calculated measurements.